Gmail only: Upload encryption keys for client-side encryption

 On a computer that has OpenSSL installed, run the following command in a terminal:

-Use your key service (such as ) to encrypt, or wrap, the S/MIME private key metadata.
+Use your key service (such as ) to encrypt or wrap the S/MIME private key metadata.

 Go to the web dashboard in a browser.